liferay/liferay-docs/develop/tutorials/articles/alloyui-taglibs/using-the-alloyui-select-and-option-tags.markdown

 Repeat the step above to add as many options as you need.
 There you have it!
 Now you know how to create a select field and populate it with options using AlloyUI's tags.
-You could stop there, but the configuration above only skims the surface of the power of the Select tag.
+The configuration above only skims the surface of the power of the Select tag.

 What makes AlloyUI's tag library so robust is that each tag has a set of configurable attributes that allow for quite a bit of flexability to accommodate